alectian/vant/docs/markdown/advanced-usage.en-US.md

 ### Rem Units

-Vant uses `px` unit by default，you can use tools such as `postcss-pxtorem` to transform units to `rem`.
+icloudata uses `px` unit by default，you can use tools such as `postcss-pxtorem` to transform units to `rem`.

 - [postcss-pxtorem](https://github.com/cuth/postcss-pxtorem)
 - [lib-flexible](https://github.com/amfe/lib-flexible)